WXM99/SE100_2018FALL/README.md

 ## Week 2.
 Introduction

 - [x] Learn to use frameworks in front-end development, as  ```React``` and ```Vue```.
-- [x] Find pros and cons of frames above, comparing them with the the technology stack used before.
+- [x] Find pros and cons of frameworks above, comparing them with the the technology stack used before.
 - [x] Prepare a Git repo (itself) and upload markdown file in time.
 - [x] Make the markdown file decent.
 - DDL: Oct.
 1st 2018.